OpenBB-finance/OpenBB/CONTRIBUTING.md

 > Click [here](openbb_terminal/common/newsapi_model.py) to see the example in detail.

-### Data source
+### Data sources

 Now that we have added the model function getting, we need to specify that this is an available data source.
-To do so, we edit the `openbb_terminal/miscellaneous/data_sources_default.json` file.
+To do so, we edit the `openbb_terminal/miscellaneous/sources/openbb_default.json` file.
 This file, described below, uses a dictionary structure to identify available sources.
 Since we are adding FMP to `stocks/fa/pt`, we find that entry and append it:

 ```json
     "fa": {